 Be sure to include in this section:

-- Funding you may need in the next five years
+- The funding you may need in the next five years.

 This section can be broken down into two parts, the first sharing your historical financial data and the second detailing your prospective financial data.